awvining91/Stylish-PWA-Text-Editor/README.md

 Check out the power of partial web app! 🚀

-This app allows to use a text editor even if there is no internet connection.
+This app allows you to use a text editor even if there is no internet connection.

 ## Description